 One of TripAdvisor’s “Top Museums in the World” for 4 straight years, the Art Institute of Chicago, truly offers a world-class museum experience.

 Founded in 1879 as both a museum and a school, the Art Institute has grown considerably since its inception.
-Today it has 1 million square feet of space among its buildings and an art collection of over 300 thousand individual works ranging from Chinese bronzes to contemporary design (with just about everything in-between).
+Today it has 1 million square feet of space among its buildings and an art collection of over 300 thousand individual artworks ranging from Chinese bronzes to contemporary design exhibits (with just about everything in-between).

 - The two patina lions guarding the entrance to AIC are not identical, are over 100 years old, and have names!
 The artist, Edward Kemeys, unofficially named the north lion “on the prowl” and the south lion “stands in an attitude of defiance”.

 - The largest painting in the museum’s collection is Georgia O’Keeffe’s Sky Above Clouds IV.
 It is 24 by 8 ft!

 - AIC is the second largest art museum in America – trailing just behind the Metropolitan Museum of Art in New York City!

 When you come on a Museum Hack tour at the Art Institute of Chicago you are sure to hear sassy “insider” stories about the art, play fun games in the galleries, and take lots of selfies.
 We guarantee you will leave both entertained and excited to brag about your experience with friends!